LeBaoQuan/rock_paper_scissors_classification/report.md

 ![](basic_cnn_model.png)
           - Accuracy on the test dataset has been increase but still 52%
-          - This probably due to overfitting problems (as accuracy is perfect with train dataset but mediorce with test dataset)
+          - This probably due to overfitting problems (as accuracy is perfect with train dataset but mediocre with test dataset)
           - Attempt to solve this problem by introducing pooling layers into the model

 - _improved CNN model:_